 An interrupt is a signal/event typically generated by a hardware device indicating that it needs the CPU service.
 Whenever the interrupt occurs, the corresponding service routine (ISR) is identified by taking the help of the interrupt vector table and then executed to handle that event.

 This system is a better solution than a simple polled loop since the system doesn’t ask CPU time waiting for something to happen.
-Therefore, no wastage of CPU time.
+Therefore, no waste of CPU time.

 Disadvantage

-As the applications grow, obviously multiple independent activities increase.
-For example, a simple system is designed to read the numbers pressed on the keypad, and update the data, and then display it on LCD and doing other activities.
+• As the applications grow, obviously multiple independent activities increase.
+For example, a simple system is designed to read the numbers pressed on the keypad, update the data, and then display it on LCD and other activities.

 Thanks for reading RTOS Basics – 1.
 The continuation of this post (PART 2) is here.